ravendb/bootcamp/src/unit3/lesson2/README.md

 ## Exercise: Loading only document metadata

 Sometimes you would like to get only the metadata information.
-It's easy to get with RavenDB.
+It's easy with RavenDB.

 This exercise picks up right where previous one left off.
 You will just need to change the `Main` method.